 With all the money you will save from the previous 14 tips, you should be able to save up some money!
 This isn’t just about having money for it’s own sake – it‘s about eliminating the panic factor that often causes you to spend more money than you need to.

-A well stocked bank account creates options.
+A well stocked high interest savings account creates options.

 When you have options, you will have time to shop for the best deals, and when you find them, you’ll be able to pay for them.
 Having money enables you to save money in a way that living hand-to-mouth never can.
 It takes you out of the state of crisis management, and gives you control over your circumstances.
 And that’s what you need to have in order to properly care for your family.